22b2272/SOC-RLstock/README.md

 5. Exploration vs Exploitation: Initially, the agent explores different actions to learn about the environment.
 As it gains experience, it shifts towards exploiting the best-known actions to maximize profit.

+The agent's performance is evaluated based on the total gains and the percentage of investment returns.
+The plot generated shows the stock prices with the points where the agent decided to buy or sell.

 Usage :
 Install the required libraries: pandas, numpy, seaborn, matplotlib, yfinance, pandas_datareader, tensorflow.
 Run the main.py file to train the Q-learning agent on historical stock data and visualize its performance.